palfrey/postcode/README.md

 See http://www.lshift.net/blog/2010/09/26/android-postcode-app for more details

-Geohash.java and Base32.java are from http://code.google.com/p/geospatialweb/source/browse/trunk/geohash/src/
-and are covered under the LGPL

 Icon is from http://www.flickr.com/photos/55935853@N00/3578698943/sizes/t/in/photostream/ and is under Attribution-ShareAlike 2.0 Creative Commons

 Everything else is under the AGPL3 (see LICENSE)